zfan2356/kernel-guide/README.md

 Additionally, this project includes simple kernels that are compiled to `PTX` to help understand PTX instructions.

 project also provide a general template for customizing some CUDA operators to integrate into your own training/inference framwork to achieve acceleration effects.
+This Jit Compile powered by DeepGEMM, thanks for deepseek team

 ## Use Way